ShayanMirzaei/Utrip/README.md

 In the second phase of the project, we aimed to use the data provided to recommend better hotel options for users based on their own personal ratings, thus needing a bit of machine learning.
 This was done using different criteria for a hotel, and the weight that each user would give to said critera.

+**** Note that the program must be run using the command "./utrip assets/hotels.csv assets/ratings.csv